In celebration of Ada Lovelace Day, we compile a short list every year of some women in robotics that everyone should know about.

 Ada Lovelace was the world’s first computer programmer and in spite of her undoubted mathematical brilliance, she was reluctant to publish herself and made do with publishing ‘commentaries’ on the works of others.
 Her commentaries were far longer and more original than the originals and in the process she demonstrated the future applications for the universal computing machine that Charles Babbage proposed but never built.

-Now in its fourth year, Ada Lovelace Day is about sharing stories of women in science, technology, engineering and math who have inspired you to become who you are today.
+Ada Lovelace Day is about sharing stories of women in science, technology, engineering and math who have inspired you to become who you are today.
 The aim is to create new role models for girls and women in these male-dominated fields by raising the profile of other women in STEM.

 Professionally, the women on our list are all field leaders with a huge impact on robotics, regardless of their gender.
 Check back every year for even more inspiration!